 DRAFT MOTIONS AND SUPPORTING PERSUASIVE BRIEFS:

-Review our How to Draft & Support Motions slide show and select a motion scenario from those listed below.
+Review our How to Draft & Support Motions slides and select a motion scenario from those listed therein.

 Using relevant statutes, constitutional provisions, jury instructions and case law, formulate legal arguments to analyze the legal issues presented in the scenarios.